WICG/storage-foundation-api-explainer/README.md

 A few examples of what could be done with NativeIO:

-*   Allow tried and true technologies to be performantly used as part of web applications e.g. using a port of your favorite storage librarydatabase within a website
+*   Allow tried and true technologies to be performantly used as part of web applications e.g. using a port of your favorite storage library within a website
 *   Distribute a Wasm module for WebSQL, allowing developers to us it across browsers and opening the door to removing the unsupported API from Chrome